 - At the onset of a headache or migraine

-On the other side of it, taking capsules, tablets, edibles or drinks is a way to proactively prevent against the occurrence of symptoms.
+On the other side of it, taking capsules is a way to proactively prevent against the occurrence of symptoms.

 These are all delayed onset forms of CBD, and take around 30 – 180 minutes to take effect.
 This is due to the fact that CBD has to be absorbed from the gut into the liver, and is partially metabolised into other forms of CBD (7-OH-CBD and 7-COOH-CBD) before it enters the bloodstream.
 Whilst studies suggest that the bioavailability of CBD is lower (4 – 20%) (3) via this route, the effects tend to last longer (~ 8 hours) (2).